 Lecturer Salary Pro-Ration

-A Lecturer’s individual rate of pay for Fall/Spring employment (CAPS or day unit) will remain the same regardless of their percentage of time (i.e. a full-time Lecturer who earns $50,000 a year to teach 4 courses a semester will earn $6,250 per-course if they drop to 25% time).
-Please note that a Lecturer’s Summer/Winter course pay rate may differ from their Fall/Spring rate.
+A Lecturer’s individual rate of pay for Fall/Spring employment will remain the same regardless of their percentage of time (i.e. a full-time Lecturer who earns $52,000 a year to teach 4 courses a semester will earn $6,500 per-course if they drop to 25% time).
+Please note that this does not apply to Summer/Winter courses (see Salaries and Ranks above).

 All non-tenure track faculty in the bargaining unit, regardless of percentage of time or benefits status, are eligible for merit pay.
-In order to receive merit pay, faculty members must complete an Annual Faculty Report.
-Contact your department chair and/or the Provost’s Office for more information on how to access and complete the AFR.
+In order to receive merit pay, faculty members must complete an Annual Faculty Report (AFR) or its approved equivalent.
+Contact your department chair and/or the Provost’s Office for more information on how to access and complete the AFR or its approved equivalent.

 Research and Educational Support Funds (RES Funds)

-All bargaining unit members inclusive of non-tenure track faculty are eligible for RES Funds (see Article 26(B).12 of the contract for more info).
+All bargaining unit members inclusive of non-tenure track faculty who are half-time or greater are eligible for RES Funds (see Article 26.6 for more info; note that $50,000 per year of the contract will be allocated to an RES Funds pool that will be dedicated exclusively to non-tenure track faculty).
 Notification on how to apply is given by the Provost's Office (this usually occurs in February).
 If you do not receive notification you should contact the Provost's Office directly.